OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 ### [Icon set](https://docs.microsoft.com/javascript/api/excel/excel.iconsetconditionalformat)

 Icon set conditional formatting uses Excel [Icons]( https://docs.microsoft.com/javascript/api/excel/excel.icon) to highlight cells.
-The `criteria` property is an array of [ConditionalIconCriterion](https://docs.microsoft.com/javascript/api/excel/excel.ConditionalIconCriterion), which define the symbol to inserted and the conditional under which it is inserted.
+The `criteria` property is an array of [ConditionalIconCriterion](https://docs.microsoft.com/javascript/api/excel/excel.ConditionalIconCriterion), which define the symbol to be inserted and the condition under which it is inserted.
 This array is automatically prepopulated with criterion elements with default properties.
 Individual properties cannot be overwritten.
 Instead, the whole criteria object must be replaced.

 The following example shows a three-triangle icon set applied across the range.

 ![A range with green upward triangles for values above 1000, yellow lines for valuese between 700 and 1000, and red downward triangles for lower values.](../images/excel-conditional-format-iconset.png)